robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse
     > id sem consectetuer libero luctus adipiscing.

-Markup allows you to be lazy and only put the `>` before the first line of a hard-wrapped paragraph:
+Markdown allows you to be lazy and only put the `>` before the first line of a hard-wrapped paragraph:

     > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,